-The Yas Om use human-like bodies constructed from advanced hylonanotech, with artificial muscle fibres and bones that double as energy storage.
+The Yas Om use human-like bodies constructed from advanced nanotech, with artificial muscle fibres and bones that double as energy storage.
 Their vasculoid circulatory system is designed to work in conjunction with both their organic tissues and their artificial ones, carrying both chemical and electrical energy wherever they are needed.
 Their appearance is similar to that of a Superior, being tall and muscular, but their bodies are broader and bulkier than the slender Superior norm.
-A Yas Om's bones are much thicker than most Hu so as to withstand the stresses placed on them by their artificial muscles, as well as to tolerate much stronger gravity wells such as those of gas giants.
+A Yas Om's bones are much thicker than most human skeletons so as to withstand the stresses placed on them by their artificial muscles, as well as to tolerate much stronger gravity wells such as those of superterrestrials and gas giants.

-Yas Om do not have any hair, and baldness is the norm among both men and women.
+Yas Om do not have any hair and lack distinct sexes, tending towards a hermaphrodite appearance.
 Skin colours can of course be anything the being chooses, but their eyes have a different colour range to Superiors, leaning much more heavily towards the infrared spectrum.
 As a result, their skin colour appears dark brown or black to standard Hu vision.
 Body sculpting is far more popular than elaborate tattoos or skin fractals, as the Yas Om's nanotech bodies can morph into any shape desired given enough time.
 Since Yas Om do not sweat, it is common to grow large ears, wings, tails and other organs to radiate away heat.

 Psychology and cognition

 The Yas Om's mind lacks a unified consciousness, bearing a closer resemblance to the brain of an octopus or squid than a Hu.
-While each lobe possesses full autosentience, it lacks insight into the thinking of the others and depends on the extended nervous system to handle load balancing between them.
+While each lobe possesses a high degree of autosentience, it lacks insight into the thinking of the others and depends on the extended nervous system to handle load-balancing between them.
 This biological hypervisor allows each lobe limited access to one another's thoughts, and distributes cognitive workloads across the neural network.
 It also handles low-level physiological activities like breathing and movement, allowing the lobes to focus on abstract thought and planning.
 Emotional states and memories are synchronised across the brain to keep the distributed mind in a consistent state, while the hypervisor calculates motivations and impulses arising from the internal state of the lobes.

 The result of this complicated arrangement is an unusual type of Superbright sophont.
 The Yas Om are in fact slower in their thinking than a typical Superior due to the distance between their brains and the overhead of communication between them, but they are capable of considering a problem from a far broader perspective and taking a much larger number of variables into account.
 The nervous system retains high levels of neuroplasticity throughout the Yas Om's lifespan, resulting in an accelerated rate of learning but also a tendency towards significant changes in personality over time.
 This makes the Yas Om particularly vulnerable to memetic subversion, as the NoCoZo's PMCs discovered to their cost during the Version War.
 While they begin their lives as highly intelligent generalists, Yas Om tend to become more narrowly specialised over time, at the cost of their competence in other areas.

-Contrary to popular belief, very few Yas Om ever become Transavants.
+On rare occasions Yas Om may become Transavants as a result of these modifications, though this can be difficult to verify.
 Most instances of Yas Om exhibiting S1 mental traits are actually S0 traits located on an atypical region of the mental spectrum.
 For example, the famous Yas Om researcher Zhang Zai of the Tyrkenian Institute was once believed to be a Transavant, until it was discovered that certain modosophont a-life beings could understand his lessons on Applied Memetics.
-Those Yas Om who do display true Transavant insights can be of immense value to the societies in which they live, particularly those like the Solar Dominion whose doctrines may not be fully comprehensible to modosophonts.
-They are noted for their talent with metaphors and similes, often not fully explaining the concept, but leaving the sophont in question with an impression of the topic's importance.
+Those Yas Om who do display true Transavant insights can be of immense value to the societies in which they live, for instance in the Solar Dominion where they can help to explain certain aspects of transapient doctrine to the modosophont faithful.

-No Yas Om has ever been confirmed to ascend to S1 or beyond, at least while retaining their baseline form.
+Very few Yas Om ascend to S1 or beyond, at least while retaining their baseline form.
 It has been speculated that their unique mental architecture is more of a hinderance than a help, as they are far more likely to get 'stuck' at one particular area of the toposophic landscape from which they cannot enhance themselves any further.
 The Yas Om do have a high rate of uploading compared to other sophonts, and while detailed statistics are difficult to come by, the Tyrkenian Institute believes that as much as 25% of all Yas Om eventually abandon their bodies for a virtual existence.
 This may be a way of working around the limits of the Yas Om brain that make ascending so difficult for them, as numerous post-Yas Om have emerged in virchworlds across the Terragen Sphere.
-These uploaded beings are not usually not considered Yas Om due to how rapidly their mentality changes after uploading.

 Society and culture